 - 1. Unless specified otherwise in the SIC, in managing the UCITS Fund, the Company may acquire derivatives in accordance with Section 197 Paragraph 1 Sentence 1 KAGB and financial instruments with derivative components in accordance with Section 197 Paragraph 1 Sentence 2 KAGB.
-It may - depending on the type and extent of derivatives and financial instruments with derivative components used - use either the simple or qualified approach within the meaning of DerivateV provided for in Section 197 Paragraph 3 KAGB when calculating the market risk limits established under Section 197 Paragraph 2 KAGB on the use of derivatives and financial instruments with derivative components. - 2.
+It may - depending on the type and extent of derivatives and financial instruments with derivative components used - use either the simple or qualified approach within the meaning of the provided for in the statutory instrument on risk management and risk measurement in the use of derivatives, securities lending and repurchase agreements in investment funds ("DerivateV") issued pursuant to Section 197 Paragraph 3 KAGB when calculating the market risk limits established under Section 197 Paragraph 2 KAGB on the use of derivatives and financial instruments with derivative components. - 2.
 If the Company uses the simple approach, it may only make regular use of the following basic forms of derivatives, financial instruments with a derivative component or combinations of these derivatives, financial instruments with a derivative component or combinations of underlying securities permitted under Section 197 Paragraph 1 Sentence 1 KAGB in the UCITS Fund.
 Complex derivatives based on permitted underlying securities pursuant to Section 197 Paragraph 1 Sentence 1 KAGB may only be used for a negligible proportion.
 The weighted market risk attributable to the UCITS Fund, to be calculated as provided for in Section 16 DerivateV, may at no time exceed the value of the Fund.